 To thicken hour hair naturally, eat a lot of natural protein such as eggs, beef and beans.
 Also, prenatal vitamins work well.
 There is more information online about this.

 At most health food stores you can buy a food additive called "Polysorbate 80, it's an emulsifier that adheres to oils.
 What you do is massage it into your scalp for 10 minutes before you shampoo.
 This product helps stop hair loss due to excess oil build up & can sometimes work for men that are beginning to loose their hair.

 But all hair grows in cycles.Some races have a longer hair growth cycle than others.
 This is why you'll often see an Asian women with super-long hair while you will rarely see an African-American women with long hair.
 I have naturally-curly hair that tends to frizz so I often shop in the hair product area for Black women & I am always blow away by all the products that have the name "Hair Growth" in them.
-No product can make your hair grow!
-The best you can do is to stop excess hair loss.

 You can't beat a good diet with enough protein & a multi vitamin.
 Gelatin supplements don't work & any product that guarantees hair growth are not being honest.
 Just use a mild shampoo (like a sulfate-free shampoo made for people who dye their hair) & a good conditioner.
 Also, use a good hair brush that doesn't break or damage your hair.
 I also like to use a leave-in conditioner/detangleler (like Infusium-23) so I don't have to tug on knots.
 Keep your scalp clean, but don't wash your hair every day, twice a week is usually enough.
 To much washing will make your scalp rebel & make even more oil!